 In addition, when speaking or writing about people with disabilities, one should know that it is important to put the person first and not to use terms that could be disrespectful or even insulting.
-Some of the terms that are no longer in use are: the handicapped, the disabled, cripple etc. Appropriate term for all of these is disabled person or person with disability.
-The National Center on Birth Defects and Developmental Disabilities21, one of the entities within the Centers for Disease Control and Prevention22 from the United States, brings an idea of using the "people first language" to communicate appropriately and respectfully about PWD.
-Table 3.1 provides practical tips one can follow when communicating about PWD.
+Some of the terms that are no longer in use are: the handicapped, the disabled, cripple etc. An appropriate term for all of these is a disabled person or person with a disability.
+The National Centre on Birth Defects and Developmental Disabilities, one of the entities within the Centres for Disease Control and Prevention from the United States, brings an idea of using the "people-first language" to communicate appropriately and respectfully about PWD.
+Table 3-1 provides practical tips one can follow when communicating about PWD.

-Table 3.1 Some general suggestions from the National Center on Birth Defects and Developmental Disabilities for communicating about people with disabilities.
+Table 3-1 Some general suggestions from the National Centre on Birth Defects and Developmental Disabilities for communicating about people with disabilities.
 More information can be found here: